vivek-vishwanath/xv6/README.md

 - If an invalid uid is passed to `chown`, the system call will fail
 - Only a file's owner or root may successfully change a file's permission or owner.
-All attempts by other users should fail with a return code of -1.
+All attempts by other users should fail with a return code of -1
-- Any changes to a files permission or owner are expected to persist on restart.
+- Any changes to a files permission or owner are expected to persist on restart

 ### Physical Disk Layout Requirements